 - 2. Full details of the proposal, the controlling position which it will create and the effect which this will have on shareholders generally. - 3.
-Full details of the maximum potential holding of the offeror arising from the proposal, including- - (a) the identity of the potential controlling holders and their respective potential holding of voting shares or voting rights, in cases where the potential controlling holding of voting shares or voting rights will be held by more than one person; - (b) the maximum potential holding of the offeror under the assumption that the offeror will, in addition to his entitlement, take up his full underwriting participation, in the case where the maximum potential holding is dependent upon the outcome of underwriting arrangements; and - (c) where convertible securities are to be issued, the maximum potential holding of the offeror based on the assumption that only the offeror will convert or exercise the subscription rights, and will do so in full and at the earliest opportunity, the date of which shall also be given.
+Full details of the maximum potential holdings of the offeror and persons acting in concert with him arising from the proposal, including- - (a) the identities of the offeror and persons acting in concert with him and their respective potential holdings of voting shares or voting rights in the offeree; - (b) the maximum potential holdings of the offeror and persons acting in concert with him under the assumption that the offeror and persons acting in concert with him will, in addition to their entitlement, take up their full underwriting participation, in the case where the maximum potential holding is dependent upon the outcome of underwriting arrangements; and - (c) where convertible securities are to be issued, the maximum potential holdings of the offeror and persons acting in concert with him based on the assumption that only the offeror and persons acting in concert with him will convert or exercise the subscription rights, and will do so in full and at the earliest opportunity, the date of which shall also be given.